Ultimate large-$Rm$ regime of the solar dynamo: Introduction

-Addressing these questions requires to proceed methodically towards large $Re$ and $Rm$, preferably with the right ordering between the two.
-However, global models, many relying on numerical dissipation, have favoured large-scale realism (spherical geometry, differential rotation, radial stratification) at the expense of turbulent nonlinearities and explicit dissipation.
-And while tricks can be used to probe linear large-scale dynamos at large $Rm$ \citep{tobias13} in minimal controlled setups with reduced effective dimensionality, they can not describe the relevant dynamical nonlinear regimes \citep{pongkiti16}.
-Overall, limited work has been devoted (in solar physics at least, see e.g. \cite{sheyko16,schaeffer17,aubert17} for the faster-rotating geodynamo) to a careful Direct Numerical Simulation (DNS, using explicit viscosity and resistivity) exploration of the nonlinear regime at large $Re$ and $Rm$.
-This is an issue for several reasons: for instance, the large-$Rm$ asymptotics of catastrophic quenching of helical dynamos \citep{branden05} cannot be studied with global simulations \citep{simard16}. \cite{delsordo13}, and more recently \cite{rincon21} (hereafter R21) and \cite{branden25}, have attempted to explore, in simpler local cartesian setups, how nonlinear dynamos with hemispheric helicity distributions, such as expected from rotating convection, change with $Re$ and $Rm$ and, in relation to the catastrophic quenching issue, what dominant magnetic-helicity budget balances are satisfied asymptotically.
-Besides, most models have magnetic Prandtl numbers $Pm>1$, opposite to the Sun.
-Overall, many uncertainties remain as to how small- and large-scale dynamics are coupled at large $Rm$ \citep{warnecke25}.
+Addressing these questions requires proceeding methodically towards large $Re$ and $Rm$, preferably with the right ordering between the two.
+However, global models, many relying on numerical dissipation, have favoured large-scale realism (spherical geometry, differential rotation, radial stratification) at the expense of turbulent non-linearities and explicit dissipation.
+While tricks can be used to probe linear large-scale dynamos at large $Rm$ \citep{tobias13}, in minimal controlled set-ups with reduced effective dimensionality, they cannot describe the relevant dynamical non-linear regimes \citep{pongkiti16}.
+Overall, limited work has been devoted (in solar physics at least; see e.g. \cite{sheyko16,schaeffer17,aubert17} for the faster-rotating geodynamo) to a careful exploration via direct numerical simulation (DNS), using explicit viscosity and resistivity, of the non-linear regime at large $Re$ and $Rm$.
+This is an issue for several reasons; for instance, the large-$Rm$ asymptotics of catastrophic quenching of helical dynamos \citep{branden05} cannot be studied with global simulations \citep{simard16}. \cite{delsordo13}, and more recently \cite{rincon21} (hereafter R21) and \cite{branden25}, have attempted to explore in simpler local cartesian set-ups how non-linear dynamos with hemispheric helicity distributions, such as those expected from rotating convection, change with $Re$ and $Rm$ and, in relation to catastrophic quenching, what dominant magnetic-helicity budget balances are satisfied asymptotically.
+In addition, most models have magnetic Prandtl numbers $Pm>1$, opposite to the Sun.
+Overall, many uncertainties remain as to how small- and large-scale dynamics couple at large $Rm$ \citep{warnecke25}.